Manga109Dialog: A Large-scale Dialogue Dataset for Comics Speaker Detection: Related Work

 \subsection{Scene Graph Generation (SGG)}

-Scene graphs were introduced by Johnson et al.~\cite{johnson2015image} as a data structure for describing objects in a scene.
-To generate a scene graph, an SGG model first detects object regions and their categories, then identifies relationships between objects.
+Scene graph is a data structure for describing objects in a scene.
 Since scene graphs provide rich semantic features, they can distinguish images or videos more accurately and describe them more precisely.
 Scene graphs have demonstrated success in various visual tasks, including image retrieval, image captioning, and visual question answering~\cite{johnson2015image,yao2018exploring,tang2019learning}.